La Paz (Bolivia) in 3 Days

 Flight to La Paz

 Today, the high altitude portion of our trip begins.
 I’m not really looking forward to it – I’m not sure I’m designed for altitude.
 We are flying to La Paz.
 The airport is 4080 metres – that’s 2.5 miles – above sea level!
 I wouldn’t want to live 4080 metres from the sea horizontally, let alone vertically.
-My idea of an extreme deviation from sea level is the path from the beach to my house.
+My idea of an extreme deviation from sea level is the path leading from the beach to my house.

 We land at the aptly named El Alto Airport and get a taxi into town, which is mainly down, 500 metres down, past thousands of houses clinging to the hillside.
 The traffic is crazy; it reminds me of Lagos, where we used to live and do constant battle with the traffic, only colder.

-Hotel Rosario
+Accommodation – Hotel Rosario La Paz

-We reach our hotel; Hotel Rosario, which is on a street so crowded with traders that the taxi can hardly squeeze through.
-It may be a busy urban street, but inside is like another world; calm and quiet.
-And the room is very nice inside, with the added bonus of a view of the city.
+We reach our hotel; Hotel Rosario La Paz, which is on a street so crowded with traders that the taxi can hardly squeeze through.
+It may be on a busy urban street, but inside the hotel is like another world; calm and quiet.

-It’s early but we manage to check in by 10 am.
+It’s only 10 am, but we are able to check in.
 While we’re waiting, we have breakfast and I manage to consume my body weight in water melon juice.
-Then we access our room and I go back to bed to counter the 3 am start and the altitude.
+Then we access our room, which is very nice inside, with the added bonus of a view of the city.

 Dinner at The Carrot Tree

 In the evening, we have arranged to meet my neighbour’s mother’s Bolivian cousin.
-We go for dinner with the aforementioned cousin at The Carrot Tree.
+We go for dinner at The Carrot Tree.
 The food, on the whole is very good, although do I order a Cajun salad so spicy it blisters my lips.
 The old man enjoys working his way through the comprehensive fruit juice menu.
 Then it’s back to the hotel for an early night.

 La Paz Day 1